 US Court of Federal Claims

-Examples of claims against the government that may be brought in the U.S. Court of Federal Claims include breach of contract by the federal government, taking of property claims under the 5th Amendment, protests regarding contract bidding procedures on government projects, and certain breach of trust claims by Indian tribes.
+Examples of claims against the government that may be brought in the U.S. Court of Federal Claims include breach of contract by the federal government, inverse condemnations or taking of property claims under the 5th Amendment, federal employee back pay claims, and certain breach of trust claims by Indian tribes.
 Judgments rendered by the U.S. Court of Federal Claims can be appealed to the U.S. Court of Appeals for the Federal Circuit.

 We have over 20 years’ experience handling cases in the following areas:

 - Federal Takings – inverse condemnation claims in the U.S. Court of Federal Claims

 - Contract Claims – breach of contract claims in the U.S. Court of Federal Claims

 - Back Pay – federal employees are entitled to bring suit when the government has paid less than federal statutes or regulations provide

 For more information, Contact Us »